SudoTV/sudo.tv/en-US/contact/index.md

 > Visit [Reprint](https://sudo.tv/reprint) to understand more about open-source licenses and the term of our sites.

-- Visit [Site Contribute](https://sudo.tv/contribute/sites) to learn more about how to help us to improve our websites.
+- Visit [Contribute on SudoTV Websites](https://sudo.tv/contribute/#contribute-on-sudotv-websites) to learn more about how to help us to improve our websites.
-- Visit [Site Interact](https://sudo.tv/interact/sites) to learn more about how to interact with us and other visitors regards our sites.
+- Visit [Interact with SudoTV Websites](https://sudo.tv/interact/#interact-with-sudotv-websites) to learn more about how to interact with us and other visitors regards our sites.

 For other questions regarding our site content, don't hesitate to contact us via email at [info@sudo.tv](mailto://info@sudo.tv).